-World’s Best Travel Destination for Booze LoversPosted by: Team TP, Posted on: 1 year ago
+World’s Best Travel Destinations for Booze LoversPosted by: Team TP, Posted on: 2 days ago

 What if you have the opportunity to quench your thirst in style?
 And don’t get overjoyed by considering this as a list of party destination.
 No, this is for those educated drinkers who can truly enjoy the finer aspect of their drinks.
 If you are the one who drink without care and wake up next day then this is not your thing.
 This list is inclusive of destinations where drinks are part of culture.
 So, are you ready for a drinking vacation?

 Mendoza – Argentina